top of page

 A Steadier Way Forward

 A safer approach does not involve forcing anything.
+It often includes:

-• Naming the fear rather than pushing past it
+• Naming the fear rather than pushing past it.

-• Working in contained spaces with a clear beginning and end
+• Working in contained spaces with a clear beginning and end.

-• Using guided support rather than doing it alone
+• Using guided support rather than doing it alone.

-• Allowing resolution to happen in layers
+• Allowing resolution to happen in layers.

-• Maintaining clear boundaries throughout
+• Maintaining clear boundaries throughout.

 Releasing internal charge does not require tolerating harm.